-If you are writing in Unicode (i.e., a non-English language, etc.) and experience problems with text rendering correctly when attempting to File > Create PDF, you may get better results from using an alternative method.
+If you are writing in Unicode (i.e., a non-English language, using emojis, etc.) and experience problems with text rendering correctly when attempting to File > Create PDF, you may get better results from using an alternative method.

 On Windows, there are a number of both freeware and commercial "PDF printers", which are essentially virtual printers that appear in the device list under File > Print, but output instead to a PDF file.
 (On Windows 10, this capability is provided by the system.)
 On OS X, PDF output is available from the system print dialog.
 Most Linux distributions have the capability to print to PDF as well (or to PostScript, which can be converted to PDF using ps2pdf).